Walter B. Russell Jr.

 Walter Brown Russell Jr. (July 24, 1929 – May 17, 2016) was an American soldier, state legislator, county commissioner, and lawyer.
 He served in Korea and Vietnam.
 After being retired from the U.S. Army because of a wound to his head, Russell graduated from law school, was elected to the Georgia House of Representatives and later to the chair of the Dekalb County commissioners.
 He practiced law after leaving public office.

 Early life

-Russell was born in Greensboro, North Carolina on July 24, 1929 to Walter B. and Dorothea Elberta (Bealer) Russell.
+Russell was born in Greensboro, North Carolina, on July 24, 1929, to Walter B. and Dorothea Elberta (Bealer) Russell.
 In 1930 Russell was living in Mecklenburg, North Carolina.
-Russell attended high school in Durham, North Carolina and attended Duke University from 1946-1947, before enrolling in United States Military Academy, West Point, New York where he graduated as a member of the class of 1951; his Cullum number is 18198.
+Russell attended high school in Durham, North Carolina, and attended Duke University from 1946 to 1947, before enrolling in United States Military Academy, West Point, New York, where he graduated as a member of the class of 1951; his Cullum number is 18198.

 Military career

 During the Korean War Russell, then a first lieutenant, commanded G Company, 17th Infantry Regiment in the 7th Infantry Division.
 He was assigned to reinforce the counterattack against Pork Chop Hill being waged by K Company, commanded by his brother-in-law Joseph G. Clemons, and L Company, both of the 31st Infantry Regiment.
 The U.S. attack was successful and the units held their positions, preventing a Chinese Communist breakthrough in the 7th Infantry Division section of the line.
 Russell was awarded the Silver Star "for conspicuous gallantry and intrepidity" for his actions during the battle.

 After the war, he served a number of roles.
 In 1956, he commanded an infantry company in the 82nd Airborne Division.
 In 1959 he was an Aviation Company Commander in the 82nd Airborne Division.
 In 1962 Russell graduated from the United States Army Command and General Staff College.
 In 1963 he was an Aviation Battalion Commander in the 11th Air Assault Division.
 In 1965 Russell graduated from the Armed Forces Staff College.

 On October 10, 1965, Russell, then serving as operations officer of the 1st Cavalry Division was wounded in the head while flying a helicopter in the Republic of Vietnam; his wound was considered to be serious but he was expected to recover.
 In November 1965, Russell was awarded the Legion of Merit for his "exceptionally meritorious conduct" in Vietnam while he was hospitalized at Walter Reed General Hospital; Senator Richard B. Russell of Georgia presented the medal.
 He was retired wounded as a lieutenant colonel in 1966.

 He was highly decorated for his service.
 His awards included Legion of Merit, Silver & Bronze Stars, Distinguished Flying Cross, two Purple Hearts, Air & Commendation Medals, Korean & Vietnam Campaign Ribbons, Master Parachutist and Combat Infantry Badges, Senior Army Aviation Wings, and Ranger Tab.